VBernasconi/digital_musicology/milestone4.md

 <img src="images/drifts/valence.png" alt="drawing" width="900"/>
 The valence seems to be relatively stable until 1987.
 It falls significantly and durably at the end of the Cold War.
 This decrease is progressive rather than sudden but consequent though.

-One can observe four major events in the valence salient drifts figure.
+One can observe four major events in the valence salient peaks figure.
 The first occurs in July-August 1976, the second in November-December 1977, the third spread from March to August 1979 and the last event takes places between September 1981 to January 1982.
 These events occur in the form of up-and-down cyclic events.
 The two last peaks are clearly visible also at year granularity.

-##### 1.2 Drifts
+##### 1.2 Salient peaks
 <img src="images/drifts/drift_counts.png" alt="drawing" width="900"/>
-This graph represents the sum of the drifts, month by month, for each of the eight features.
-Denser regions represent periods when many drifts have occurred concurrently, while higher peaks represent a cross-sectional impact on several features at the same time.
+This graph represents the sum of the salient peaks, i.e. the projection of all salient peaks in a single plot, month by month, for each of the eight features.
+Denser regions represent periods when many salient peaks have occurred concurrently, while higher peaks represent a cross-sectional impact on several features at the same time.
 The pink highlights represent the major events, defined as a suite or a stack of at least 3 events within a three-month period.

 #### 2. Musical genres
 The distribution of genres was plotted using heatmaps: